bjornmeansbear/contemporary.ookb.co/ContemporaryLaunchTweaks.md

 ## Homepage
 - Email capture form — do something that confirms you've signed up

-## Donate
-- Finish figuring out how to get rid of form title on donate page

 ## Mobile
 - At ipad/tablet screen width the navbar goes to 2 lines and hides somethings… resolve this as well.